These existential crises also muddle our impact algorithm. This isn't what you'd see if impact were primarily about the world state.

 Accounting for impact this way misses the point.

-Yes, we can think about effects and facilitate academic communication more easily via the phrase, but we should be careful not to guide research from that frame.
+Yes, we can think about effects and facilitate academic communication more easily via this frame, but we should be careful not to guide research from that frame.
 This is why I avoided vase examples early on – their prevalence seems like a symptom of an incorrect frame.

 (Of course, I certainly did my part to make them more prevalent, what with my first post about impact being called Worrying about the Vase: Whitelisting...)